lorikayman/RebisTheory/src/lib/rebis_theory.md

 - [Starlight Cradle](https://wiki.spiralknights.com/Starlight_Cradle) and the rest of Aurora Isles have a unique blocks with a glowing during the night spiral carved in them.
 The glow's color is reminiscent of [valestone](https://wiki.spiralknights.com/Mineral#Valestone), which is used in the [Starlight Hunting Coat](https://wiki.spiralknights.com/Starlight_Hunting_Coat).

 At that point, the question of who build the Artifact and the Core, while is of separate nature, remains, and eventually will be explored in the [according section](#divine-and-whitespace-clockworks).
 But, this concept of a spiral must be examined as one extending beyond Cradle which requires understanding Cradle an its history first, in order to draw any conclusions.
 And, if taking in account knowledge of Spiral Order of dragons, weather or not dragons had originated on Cradle, there must be a solid reason for Isoran military be named with spiral in mind, reaffirming possible connection between Isorans and whatever past they may have with Cradle.

+Such presence elevates this symbol to a greater order, implying a corresponding, fundamental meaning behind it, shared not only by Isorans, but other civilizations, to the point of being reflected in the near surface of Cradle's moon -- _Spiral is omnipresent_.

 A safe speculation can be performed, one that is based on idea of separate histories of Isorans and Clockworks: assuming that **the Spiral is, at least partially, a universal or interstellar phenomenon, important enough to be replicated in many instances, even cultures and civilizations**, it may be related to other illusive concepts, such as other realm or a deity - a part of a different, omnipotent concept that remains undiscovered.
 But it remains a speculation as a connection is established purely though to lack of strong leads, but hints of relation.
 Yet again, the Core, and the design of Whitespace have to be examined later due to complex and interconnected context of Whitespace itself to other less known of concepts, such as the Void or the Swarm.